When Inmates Need A Specialist, They Often See The Doctor By Video

 "Initially we implemented [telehealth] for the efficiency part, to avoid hours of transport," says Dr. Ross MacDonald, chief medical officer for NYC Health + Hospitals/Correctional Health Services, which runs the health care services at Rikers.
 "But what we've learned over time is that it really improves clinical care."
 Telehealth allows the referring physician at the jail to consult with the specialist at the hospital as a team, and together clarify information for the patient, MacDonald says.

 When the jail's primary care provider identifies a medical concern that requires a specialist's attention, the provider will accompany the patient to the jail's medical clinic and together they'll consult with a specialist at NYC Health + Hospitals/Elmhurst in Queens who is visible on the monitor.
-If the patients' vital signs need to be checked or if she needs other tests, the primary care provider can handle that and communicate results with the specialist.
+If the patient's vital signs need to be checked or if she needs other tests, the primary care provider can handle that and communicate results with the specialist.

 If after that meeting, a face-to-face exam with the specialist is necessary, that would be scheduled, MacDonald says.